+Choose a day-one that works for your family and for a majority of the guests invited.
 Check community and school calendars before scheduling, but don't let a conflict stop you entirely.

-For ages 4 to 5, plan for 60 to 90 minutes; for older groups, 90 minutes to two hours.
+Now, as to the length of your party . . . for ages 4 to 5, plan for 60 to 90 minutes; for older groups, 90 minutes to 2 hours.
 Keep each activity short and sweet as suggested by the schedule on page 17.
-Otherwise things may get boring.
+Otherwise interest may wane.